iptooth/webserv/README.md

-# MyWebServer
+# Webserv

-Welcome to **MyWebServer**, a basic HTTP web server implemented in C++98 as part of the 42 School curriculum.
+Welcome to **Webserver**, a basic HTTP web server implemented in C++98 as part of the 42 School curriculum.
 This project provides a foundational understanding of web server operations, including request handling, response generation, and basic network communication.

 ## Table of Contents